AlejandroNQ/SNAKE.pdf/README.md

 # [SNAKE.pdf](https://github.com/AlejandroNQ/SNAKE.pdf)

-[SNAKE.pdf](): the classic you know know and love now in pdf.
+[SNAKE.pdf](): the classic you know know and love, now in pdf.
 Open your chromium based browser of choice and enjoy!

+### Snake
+The game itself is (mostly) coded in JavaScript using [Adobe's JS API](https://www.adobe.com/content/dam/acom/en/devnet/acrobat/pdfs/js_api_reference.pdf) or rather, [the small subset of it implemented by chromiumn browsers](https://pdfium.googlesource.com/pdfium/+/chromium/2524/fpdfsdk/src/javascript), although, as explained below, every game element is created with the pdf (which makes it look weird on non-chromium readers).

 **Controls:**
 ```